Skip To Content

 The mosaic data can also be used to perform quality assurance.
 When the dynamic orthomosaic satisfies the project requirements, you can then use the Export, Generate Raster or Tile Caching tools to persist the mosaic as a static dataset.

-For some users, the mosaic dataset with a DTM applied will be the final required output.
-Other users will need to generate DEMs or orthomosaics, as well.
+Depending on your use case, the mosaic dataset with a DTM applied may be the final required output.
+Alternatively, you may need to generate DEMs or orthomosaics, as well.

 Mosaic datasets perform on-the-fly orthorectification—as you pan and zoom around the project area, the system will detect the appropriate images, orthorectify them, and mosaic them together for display.
 (Learn more about best practices for managing imagery using mosaic datasets.)

-To locate the mosaic dataset representing the image collection in an ortho mapping workspace, select the image collection in the Contents pane, right click to select Properties, then choose Source and navigate to the appropriate geodatabase in the Catalog pane.
+To locate the mosaic dataset representing the image collection in an ortho mapping workspace, select the image collection in the Contents pane, right-click to select Properties, choose Source, and navigate to the appropriate geodatabase in the Catalog pane.

 There are many parameters that can be changed that affect on-the-fly rectification.
-The following are parameters that you should consider to provide the best experience.
+The following are recommended parameters for you to consider for the best experience.

 Sort Order / Mosaic Method

-ArcGIS Pro includes various tools (like Add Selected Images) to enable you to load multiple images covering the same areas to be displayed; this enables the accuracy of the ortho images to be quickly checked.
+ArcGIS Pro includes various tools (like Add Selected Images) that allow you to load multiple images covering the same areas to be displayed; this enables the accuracy of the ortho images to be quickly checked.

 Footprints

 Each image is clipped to its footprint.
 The footprints by default are generated based on the initial orientation and available DTM, and based on the location of the fiducial marks.
-If either of these changes, it is advantageous to update the footprints using the Build Footprints tool.
-For imagery that is orthorectified on-the-fly, it is best to use the by geometry option, which uses the relation between the images and ground to determine the extent.
+If either of these changes, update the footprints using the Build Footprints tool.
+For imagery that is orthorectified on-the-fly, it is recommended that you use the by geometry option, which uses the relation between the images and ground to determine the extent.
 The tool can also be used to shrink the existing footprints.
 Footprints can be manually edited if there are areas of the image that are not to be seen.

 Overviews